jaksicjana-ocu/jaksicjana-ocu/readme.md

-# Hi, I'm Zach Wilson!
+# Hi, I'm Jana!
 Welcome to my GitHub! 👋

 As a **Lecturer of Computer Science at Oakland City University**, I lead the Computer Science, Cybersecurity, and Information Technology programs while teaching a diverse range of undergraduate and graduate courses.
 I am passionate about integrating current research and industry trends into my teaching, fostering inclusive learning environments, and preparing students for successful careers in technology.